randym32/Anki.Vector.Documentation/documents/troubleshooting/Hardware error codes.md

 896(?)-897

 * Seems to be Whiskey specific.
-It seems to only show in their dev recovery and they work fine in normal firmware.
+It seems to only show in their dev recovery and they work fine in normal firmware, so this doesn't seem to be a worry.

 898